-Dr. Burgess's research focuses on natural resource management, endangered species conservation, and issues in global sustainability.
+Dr. Burgess's research focuses on economic growth futures and their environmental impacts, natural resource management and conservation, mathematical modeling of human-environment systems, and political polarization of environmental issues.
 He uses a combination of mathematical and computer modeling, data synthesis, and collaboration with stakeholders, in order to make conceptual advances and link them to practice.
 Disciplinarily, his research blends natural resource and environmental economics with ecology and applied mathematics.

 ECON 3535 - Natural Resource Economics